 There’s a luxury apartment building just down the street from my office that’s filled with dogs, and almost every day, I can grab a walk from someone in that building.
 I think a lot of people could do the same thing.

 My goal for the next year is to try to get the word out, with the ultimate end goal of having a walk every day at lunch.

-What’s really great about this is how it’s essentially a reverse latte factor going on here.
-Instead of spending money on lunch each day, I’m out, stretching my legs during lunch, and making a couple bucks every day!
+What’s great about this is how it’s essentially a reverse latte factor going on here.
+Instead of spending money on lunch each day, I’m out, stretching my legs during lunch, and making a couple of bucks every day!
 If you work somewhere that has apartment buildings nearby, Wag can be a perfect lunchtime side hustle for you.